 - Enter a descriptive Live Stream Name, choose a Broadcast Location near your video source, and then click Next.

-- On the Video Source and Transcoder Settings page, select the camera or encoder you're using as your source.
+- On the Video Source & Encoder Settings page, select the camera or encoder you're using as your source.

-- Select Yes, create an HLS stream with reduced latency.
+- Select Prioritize latency to create an HLS stream with the lowest latency possible.

 - Finish the steps to create the live stream.